kitsec-labs/kitsec-core/README.md

 # Ethical hacking, made easy.

-Kitsec is a powerful toolkit CLI designed to help you simplify & centralize your security workflow.
+Kitsec is a powerful toolkit CLI designed to help you simplify and centralize your security workflow.
 Whether you're a seasoned professional or just getting started, Kitsec provides a comprehensive set of tools to help you stay on top of your game.
+With its multi-threaded pooling technique, it can execute multiple tasks simultaneously, making it a lightning-fast solution for security tasks.

 ### ✨ Features